-The VR Industry, Part 4: The Cinematic VR Opportunity
+The VR Industry, Part 4: The Overall VR Ecosystem

 A lot of the problems left to solve are so-called “hard problems” involving algorithms: adaptive streaming, SLAM, compression, 8k-12k playback, eye tracking, face tracking, algorithmic avatar generation, etc.